xyf2002/harryhanln/asm/mips/note.md

 - Registers shall be spilled to stack before function call.
 - Convention: function may use registers $t0-$t9, $a0-$a3, $v0-$v1but must keep $s0-$s7, $ra untouched

+#### Push to stack

+- `addi $sp, $sp, -4` : move stack pointer to next address
+- `sw $t0, 0($sp)` : store $t0 to stack
+- `lw $t0, 0($sp)` : load $t0 from stack
+- `addi $sp, $sp, 4` : move stack pointer to previous address

+#### How to use stack in function call

+Stack help us to avoid register spill and save register value for function call.

+To use stack for function call, following the procedure

+- store required variable in stack (including returning address)
+- when a function call is to return, the stack must be reseted to the state it is received
+- reusing the variable stored in stack by order.